 Assistant Professor of Creative Technologies (Game Design) | Creative Technologies, Wonsook Kim School of Art

-• ART 18 (Shanghai Normal University Tianhua College): Game Design
+• ART 18 (Shanghai Normal University Tianhua College): Introduction to Game Design

 • ART 444A13-001: Problems in Studio Work

 • CTK 353: Game Development

 • CTK 355A02: Game Studio Capstone II